 Some rules bend, some rules break, but grammar rules are historically rigid, especially in Academic work.
 There are three major verb tenses that research papers utilize: Present simple tense, past simple tense, and present perfect tense.
 Unlike narratives, Academic manuscripts can take on multiple verb tenses at once, depending on the subject matter.
 Even a single sentence can contain multiple verb tenses, and if you’re not careful, you can really trip yourself up.
 So how do you know what to use and where to use it?
-Luckily, eContent Pro International has created a helpful guide.
+Luckily, eContent Pro has created a helpful guide.

 The Present Simple Tense